LIM College: Campus

+Until 2024, LIM also had a building at 12 East 53rd Street.

 External recognition

 In 2019, The Business of Fashion named LIM College as one of "The Best Fashion Schools in the World".
-LIM was named to Phi Theta Kappa's Transfer Honor Roll in 2016, 2017, 2018, 2019, 2020, and 2021.
-The Princeton Review included LIM College on its list of "Best Northeastern Colleges" for 2022.
+LIM was named to Phi Theta Kappa's Transfer Honor Roll every year since 2016.
+The Princeton Review included LIM College on its list of "Best Northeastern Colleges" for 2024.